slyfox1186/ffmpeg-build-script/AUDIT.md

 old source aside: abort cleanup could remove its registered staging directory.
 Staging leaves disposable cleanup before that move; an injected interrupt after the actual rename proves recovery data survives teardown.

+## High severity: privileged cancellation ordering

+The installed sudo(8) manual confirms sudo relays signals and reports its command's termination, but cannot relay SIGKILL.
+Logged sudo mutations now receive TERM and are awaited without forcibly killing the signal relay.
+This keeps rollback and lock release behind command termination.
+The review's suggested 30-second grace only moves the same unsafe cutoff; it was not adopted.
+Signal-permission errors are attached to the original failure instead of masking it.
+A real process requiring more than one second to shut down verifies ordering.
+Actual root-owned installer cancellation remains unverified.
+Kernel D-state or a privileged command that never terminates can still block shutdown; abandoning it and releasing locks would permit concurrent writes, so that is not treated as a safe timeout optimization.

+GLM's claimed backup-failure deletion was false: backup_installed_programs is outside the promotion try/except.
+An injected backup failure now explicitly tests that neither installation nor rollback runs and old programs survive.